ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachobserver.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea,toolbar,basicstyles,link,format,sourcearea,elementspath,undo

-1. Open dev console to track possible errors.
+1. Open a browser console to track possible errors.
 2. Wait until the `Trigger test` button will be available.
 3. Click the button and watch console.